Case Interview Math: The Complete Guide (2026)

 Every math question in a case interview falls into one of five categories.
 Recognizing which type you are facing helps you pick the right formula and approach instantly.

-Profit questions ask you to calculate revenue, costs, and profit.
-Breakeven questions ask you to find the quantity at which profit equals zero.
+Profit questions ask you to calculate revenue, costs, and profit, and they anchor nearly every profitability case interview.
+Breakeven questions ask for the quantity at which profit equals zero.

-If you want to master case interview math quickly, my case interview course walks you through proven strategies for every type of math problem in as little as 7 days.
+If you want to master every type of case math quickly, my case interview course walks you through proven strategies for each one in as little as 7 days.

-Investment questions ask you to evaluate whether a company should spend money on a project, acquisition, marketing campaign, or capital expenditure.
+Investment questions ask whether a company should spend money on a project, acquisition, or marketing campaign.
 The two key metrics are ROI and payback period.

 Operations questions deal with production capacity, efficiency, and throughput.
-The key insight interviewers look for is whether you can identify bottlenecks and calculate utilization rates.
+The key skill interviewers look for is spotting bottlenecks.

-Example: A factory has three machines.
-Machine A produces 100 units per hour, Machine B produces 80, and Machine C produces 120.
-The bottleneck is Machine B because it limits total output to 80 units per hour regardless of the other machines' capacity.
+Example: a factory has three machines producing 100, 80, and 120 units per hour.
+The bottleneck is the 80-unit machine because it caps total output regardless of the other machines' capacity.

-You should be familiar with ten types of charts and graphs used in consulting: simple bar charts, stacked bar charts, 100% stacked bar charts, pie charts, Marimekko charts, waterfall charts, histograms, line graphs, scatterplots, and bubble charts.
+You should be comfortable reading the ten charts and graphs consulting firms use most: bar charts, stacked bar charts, 100% stacked bar charts, pie charts, Marimekko charts, waterfall charts, histograms, line graphs, scatterplots, and bubble charts.

 The most important skill is not reading the chart.
-It is interpreting what the data means for the case objective.
-Start by explaining what the axes show, then identify the key insight, and then connect that insight back to the question you are trying to answer.
+It is interpreting what the data means for the case objective, so explain the axes, identify the key insight, and connect it back to the question.

-A complete guide to market sizing can be found in our market sizing article.
-In summary, market sizing questions ask you to estimate the total sales or units sold in a market.
+Market sizing questions ask you to estimate total sales or units sold in a market, and my full market sizing guide covers them in depth.
 There are two approaches:

-• Top-down approach: Start with a large number (like U.S. population) and narrow down through percentages and filters.
+• Top-down: start with a large number like the US population and narrow down through percentages and filters

-• Bottom-up approach: Start with a single unit (like one store or one customer) and scale up.
+• Bottom-up: start with a single unit like one store or one customer and scale up

 What Mental Math Shortcuts Should You Use?